 Gert Van Rooyen

-Gert and his wife Hilde have been active members of the community since moving to Shenton Park in 2010.
-They have two girls currently attending Rosalie; Cara in Year 5 and Mia in Year 3.
-Gert has a strong project and business management background.
+Gert and his wife Hilde have been active members of the Rosalie community since moving to Shenton Park in 2010.
+They have three daughters; Cara and Mia, who attended Rosalie from year 1 and now at Shenton College, and Sophia currently at Rosalie in Year 2.
+Gert is an Oil and Gas professional with a Strategic and Commercial management background.
+He holds a bachelor’s degree in mechanical engineering and an MBA from the University of Stellenbosch.
+Gert has been serving on the Rosalie school board since 2015.
 He values the interaction between communities and the school and enjoys taking part in shaping Rosalie’s bright future.